 The style of yoga you practice is like being asked “what is your job” or “where you are from”: you are being placed in a category.
 We, humans, love to label each other to know if someone is ‘one of us’ or ‘one of them’.
 A large part of yoga is to remove these judgments and connect us all together on a higher level of consciousness.

 Why We Practice Yoga

 ‘Yoga’ defined by Patanjali’s Yoga Sutra’s 1.1-1.4, is the ability to focus the mind inward, see clearly through the different preconceptions of our physical existence, and experience your true nature beyond the senses to connect with the unity and oneness of us all.
-Techniques of the yoga path include:
+The techniques of the yoga path taught during any yoga teacher training include:

 (1) The Asanas (physical shapes) that we make are a part of the path toward learning to observe and control the reactions of our body.

 (2) Pranayama (breathing) exercises can soothe emotions and ease the fluctuations of the mind.
 Or invigorate our system and get us moving when our energy is sluggish.

 (3) Meditation allows us to focus the mind inward.
 Witness our thoughts with compassion that connects us to our deeper Self.
 Perhaps you experience enlightenment here or maybe some peace.

 Your chosen practice reflects where on your path you are currently.
 The path for each of us differs greatly and different styles of yoga might suit you at different times in your life, or even day to day.
 Choose what best supports your present life.

 What are my reasons to practice?
 Do I move to calm the physical senses in my body?
 Do I need to ‘work out’ a problem?
 Am I seeking a more focused mind?
 Do I want to manage my emotions better, e.g. anxiety?
 Does my chosen practice support my reasons to practice?

 Find an Authentic Yoga Teacher